Vinseeni/electobot/readme.md

 # Facebook Messenger Bot
 This is a simple python template that uses Flask to build a webhook for Facebook's Messenger Bot API.

-Read more in my [tutorial that uses this repository](https://blog.hartleybrody.com/fb-messenger-bot/)
+Read more in original author's tutorial post [tutorial that uses this repository](https://blog.hartleybrody.com/fb-messenger-bot/)